 What sets the Integrity apart from every other yacht or catamaran is its earned experience.
 In its 10 years, the Integrity has never missed a day of service and arguably, has some of the most prestigious naturalist guides in all of the Galápagos.
 If you’re a fanatic in the fine details of the Galápagos’ natural history or its ever-evolving endemic ecosystems like myself, look no further.

 Walking aboard the Integrity, my first impression fell to my feet: this small-sized yacht had impressive stability.
-Measuring at 141 feet, the Integrity’s electronically controlled stabilizers and engine vibration control system was arguably the most successful in deterring any serious or seasick-inducing rocking.
-There was a weighted security and balance to this yacht unparalleled to most other luxury yachts or catamaran I inspected.
+Measuring at 141 feet, the Integrity’s passive stabilizers and engine vibration control system was arguably the most successful in deterring any serious or seasick-inducing rocking.
+There is weighted security and balance to this yacht unparalleled to most other luxury yachts or catamaran I inspected.

 The Integrity has a capacity of 16 passengers with 10 crew members and one naturalist guide.
-There are a total of six, 150 sq. foot staterooms on the Main Deck, one fixed-twin stateroom, and a 350 sq. foot Owner’s Suite.
+There are a total of nine staterooms which include a 350 sq. foot Owner’s Suite, 5 150 sq. foot King or Twin convertible staterooms, 1 150 sq. foot Twin stateroom, 1 150 sq. foot Queen stateroom, and 1 120 sq. foot Single stateroom.
 The standard staterooms offer plenty of space along with double windows, providing a scenic backdrop during your Galápagos exploration.
 A writing desk, small lounge, storage cabinet, and a full-sized shower make this feel like a fully functioning hotel room.
 The Owner’s Suite takes up the bow of the main deck, covering its entire width.
 For those desiring ultimate privacy and luxury, this does the job.
-Each room consists of an LCD TV with a DVD player, individual climate control, private ensuite bathrooms, and large double windows.
+Each room consists of an LCD TV with a DVD player, MP3 player, individual climate control, private ensuite bathrooms, and large double windows.

 With all the amenities, what cannot go unnoticed is the Cedrela, or Spanish cedar adorning the Integrity’s interior.
 Native to the American tropics, the wood used was grown and harvested by the family farm of Rolf Siever’s (the yacht’s owner) on Santa Cruz Island.
 Cedrela is the most favorable and supreme hardwood for yachts, due to its natural insect repellent nature and having an enjoyable cedar scent.
 More so, the family farm wood that decorates the interior shows the Siever family’s personal commitment to the Integrity’s legacy.